 - Delete: Selected bookmark is deleted.
 Deleted bookmark cannot be restored so caution is required when deleting bookmarks. - ► Edit: Selected bookmark can be edited.
-Editing a bookmark is done in the order of URL → Title → Profile(Access Point) → User ID → Password.
+Editing a bookmark is done in the order of URL → Title → Profile(Network Profile) → User ID → Password.
 When creating a new bookmark, same order is followed.
-The service provider can require user ID and password information, but if none is provided, no input is necessary. - Add New: New bookmark is added.
-If there is no Favorites, you get a display indicating that there is no Favorites. - Send URL: Selected bookmark URL can be sent via SMS. - Delete All: This deletes all of the selected bookmark as well as the bookmarks directory within the Games & Apps menu.

-After selecting the Connect function to access the Java MIDlet Provider's server, you may choose one of many Java programs to download and install into your phone.
+The service provider can require user ID and password information, but if none is provided, no input is necessary. - New Favorite: New bookmark is added.
+If there is no Bookmark, you get a display indicating that there is no Bookmark.
+Bookmarks can be added by pressing the left soft key [New]. - ▶ Send URL: Selected bookmark URL can be sent via SMS. - ▶ Delete All: This deletes all of the selected bookmark as well as the bookmarks directory within the Games & Apps menu. - Note After selecting the Connect function to access the Java MIDlet Provider's server, you may choose one of many Java programs to download and install into your phone.
 Once connected to the server, the Go button can be pressed to view the JAD information on a desired program.
 The Get button will begin the download and install process.
 The download and install process will take place simultaneously and once download is complete you can immediately run the Java program.
 The installed Java program can be selected to run at a later time from the Games & Apps menu.